 People are more likely to purchase from you if firstly, you solve a problem for them (in my case, they wanted some fun new jewellery), and then if they know a bit about who you are, why you do what you do, and how their purchase is going to help support a local, independent business.
 So you can see why building a relationship with your customers is really important, and this can be fostered through engagement with them on your website, through newsletters, on instagram and on your facebook page, before you open your online market.

 I’ll be the first to tell you, using facebook as a selling tool for your business was FAR easier back in 2012… If you posted something from your page to your followers, basically, they would see it at some stage.
-Obviously times have changed, and you have to work really hard now to get your audience to see anything you post from a business page.
+Obviously times have changed, and you have to work really hard now to get your audience to see anything you post from a business page (unless you pay for targeted advertising, which can be an effective and affordable option).
 So I’d recommend looking for different ways to get people excited about the online market, other than just posting about it from your page.

 You can set up an “event” on facebook and invite all your followers to it, and post updates about the market in there.
 That way, anyone who accepted your event invite to “attend” the market, should get your updates.